DataDog/documentation/content/en/integrations/observability_pipelines/integrate_vector_with_datadog.md

 ### Add Vector-specific tags

-Logs, metrics, and traces sent by the Datadog Agent to Vector can be manipulated or formatted as explained in [working with data][9].
+Logs and metrics sent by the Datadog Agent to Vector can be manipulated or formatted as explained in [working with data][9].
 When submitting logs using the Datadog API, see the [Datadog reserved attributes][10] for more information.

 Vector can also directly collect logs and metrics from [alternative sources][11].
 When doing so, third-party logs may not include proper tagging.
 Use the [Vector Remap Language][12] to [add tags][13], sources, or service values.